Midcoast nonprofit surpasses 100,000 pounds of produce

 That was 2017, the year she co-founded Growing to Give, a nonprofit with the mission of “harnessing the power of community to grow organic vegetables and give to those in need.”

 According to the most recent Feeding America “Map the Meal Gap,” food insecurity affects 180,000 Mainers.
 But things are changing.
-This August, the group reached a milestone, donating over 100,000 pounds of produce, an estimated 83,333 meals, to address the critical need.
+This August, Growing to Give reached a milestone, donating over 100,000 pounds of produce — an estimated 83,333 meals — to address the critical need.

 “In helping our neighbors, we’re healing ourselves,” Lyden said.
 “We keep our farm orderly, so people feel immersed in the beauty of it all when they volunteer.”

-Before Patt Carton and John Newlin owned the property, formerly known as Scatt Good Farm, it belonged to the Abenaki people.
+Before Patt Carton and John Newlin owned the Growing to Give property, formerly known as Scatter Good Farm, it belonged to the Abenaki people.
 The couple, being mindful of this, integrated Indigenous care methods into their farming practices.

 Lyden remembered when the two would host “neighborhood” farm parties.
 Even before the nonprofit emerged, she said many considered the space somewhat of a community farm.